‘Why should you appoint a quantity surveyor for your Self Build project?

 ACA have been working with various quantity surveying companies for years, and through these years of experience we have established optimal procedures for our self build clients to ensure that their budget and cost estimations are as accurate as possible; providing security and peace of mind.

 We are therefore happy to announce the launch of another service by ACA, in conjunction with the well-established CLPM.
 CLPM are a regulated construction project consultancy company with the Royal Institution of Chartered Surveyors.
 CLPM was formed in 2014 through a merger of Charlie Laing Ltd and the award-winning ClearPlan Project Management.
 Their quantity surveying team offer construction cost consultancy services to residential and commercial clients on a UK-wide basis.
+Visit their website and find out more here.

 Stages of Co-operation